If done right, using real estate business cards and leaving them in the right places can be a great way to generate leads.

 With some luck, the card doesn’t get washed when doing the laundry because they forgot to take it out of their pocket.

-After that, it gets stored in the tray on a table somewhere in the office or another room.
+Afterward, it gets stored in a tray on a table in the office or another room.

-Suppose you have an attention-grabbing copy on the business card that meets the proper needs.
+Suppose you have an attention-grabbing copy on the business card that meets your needs.

 The person might make a mental note to not store the information somewhere where it could get lost.

 The next step for this interested person would be to use an app to store the information.

 This app could be some sort of contact database or CRM (customer relationship management software).

 The traditional way would be to type the contact information in a physical address book.